Colossians 1:1-29 - Outline of Colossians (Book Notes menu page)

 The Lord Jesus Christ is in first place over all, because He is fully God.
 Col 2:9

-Note that, in the passage before us, the Fullness was pleased, not only to dwell in Him (v.19),
+Note that, in the passage before us, "the Fullness" was pleased, not only to dwell in Him (v.19),

 but also (v.20) "to reconcile all things unto Himself," by Him in whom the Fullness dwells.